 It’s a discovery process to recognize potential insensitive language and to choose better ways of saying what we mean.
 It means we have to think before we speak, type, sign, whistle, telepathize.
 That’s what sensitivity is all about.

-Post written by Business and Technical Editorial Manager, Magi Walker, proofed by Senior Editor, Molly Gamborg, and reviewed by Writing Manager, Lisa Péré.
+Post written by former Dragonfly, Magi Walker, proofed by Senior Editor, Molly Gamborg, and reviewed by Writing Manager, Lisa Péré.